danthorpe/Money/README.md

 will print out

-> I'll give $100.00 to charity // United States region
+> I'll give $100.00 to charity
+when the region is set to United States
-> I'll give £100.00 to charity // United Kingdom region
+> I'll give £100.00 to charity
+when the region is set to United Kingdom
-> I'll give CN¥100.00 to charity // China region
+> I'll give CN¥100.00 to charity
+when the region is set to China

 You get the idea.

-## Creating Money values

-`_Money` is `IntegerLiteralConvertible` and  `FloatLiteralConvertible`.
+`Money` is `IntegerLiteralConvertible` and  `FloatLiteralConvertible`.
 Which means values can be initialized using literal `Int`s and `Double`s as shown in these code snippets.

 ## Specific Currency